Top Outdoor Adventures in Portland and Further Afield

 Portland is a breath of fresh air.
 Literally.

-Cathedral Park is both a park and a neighborhood in North Portland bordering the eastern bank of the Willamette River, with the park itself located just underneath the iconic green St. John’s Bridge.
+Both a park and a neighborhood in North Portland bordering the eastern bank of the Willamette River, Cathedral Park is located just underneath the iconic green St. John’s Bridge.
 Earning its name because of the appearance of its Gothic arches, it’s a popular location for weddings, walks, and Instagram selfies.

 Located near Sellwood in Southeast Portland, Oaks Bottom Wildlife Refuge is a 141-acre park centered on a floodplain on the banks of the Willamette River.
 Featuring a large, shallow lake, dense woodlands, and a hiking and biking corridor, Oaks Bottom is a verdant oasis in the heart of the city.